nshireme/image-cleanup/README.md

 1. Open the `image-cleanup.tcl` in any text editor, locate the `destination` variable.
 ```
-set destination_parent "R:\Pictures" # <-- change this, but leave the quotes.
+set destination_parent "R:\Pictures" # <-- Change this, but leave the quotes.
 ```